Student Finance England funding

 Repaying your student loan

-The Student Loans Company (SLC) manage loan repayments, so you can find out more by visiting the Student Loans Company website.
+The Student Loans Company (SLC) manages loan repayments.
+For more information, please visit the Student Loans Company website.

 Postgraduate student funding

-The loan is not assessed against household income, so there is no income assessment.
-The loan is paid over one year for a full-time course or divided equally over two years for a part-time course.
-Instalments are paid three times a year: 33% on the course start date, the next 33% four months later and the final 34% seven months after the course start date.
+The loan is not based on household income, so there is no income assessment.
+For full-time courses, the loan is paid over one year, while for part-time courses, it is divided equally over two years.
+Instalments are paid three times a year: 33% at the course start date, another 33% four months later, and the final 34% seven months after the course start date.

-The payments are made directly to you, not the University.
-Unlike SFE funding for undergraduate courses, a separate tuition fee loan payment is not paid directly to the University on your behalf, so make sure you're able to pay your course tuition fee using the loan money paid to you or using other additional funds you have secured yourself.
+Payments are made directly to you, not the University.
+Unlike SFE funding for undergraduate courses, there is no separate tuition fee loan payment made directly to the University on your behalf.
+Ensure you can pay your course tuition fee using the loan money paid to you or other additional funds you have secured.

-Your loan is repaid after you complete your course and only if you earn above the earnings threshold of £21,000 per year.
-You will pay back 6% of what you earn above the threshold.
-The earliest you will start to make repayments is the April after you finish your course.
+You will start repaying your loan after completing your course, but only if you earn above the earnings threshold of £21,000 per year.
+You will repay 6% of what you earn above this threshold.
+The earliest you will begin repayments is the April after you finish your course.

-Information about the university payment methods and fee payment instalment dates is available on the Paying your fees page.
+For more information about repaying this loan, visit the GOV.UK website.
+Details about university payment methods and fee payment instalment dates can be found on the paying your fees page.

 Who to contact for help with SFE funding

-The Student Advice team at the University can provide tailored advice about your eligibility for SFE funding and can help if things go wrong with the application process and/or liaise with SFE on your behalf.
+The Student Advice team at the University offers personalized guidance on your eligibility for Student Finance England (SFE) funding.
+They can also assist if you encounter issues with the application process and can liaise with SFE on your behalf.

 The Disability Learning Support team can help with issues related to the Disabled Student’s Allowance.